top of page

 10 tips to start your creative business the right way

-When I started it's been a struggle for me too, and I slowly figured it out how to organise myself better.
-Step by step, here below you'll find some tips.
+When I first started, it was a struggle for me too.
+But over time, I gradually figured out how to organise myself better.
+Step by step, I’ve learned a few tricks along the way.
+Below, you’ll find some tips that might help you on your journey.

 1. Create your own website

 Once your website is ready, it’s time to show it off to the world.
-Social media (unfortunately!) is still a good way to promote your work.
+Social media (unfortunately!) is the main way to promote your work.
 Be careful though.
 The big mistake is to put too much effort on social media and not much on your own website and on how you can actually sell your work.
 Bear in mind that it's quite hard today to stand out from the crowd on social media compared to years ago when all the social buzz started.
-So, if I can suggest you something is this: create your social media profiles, BUT use them to drive traffic to your website.
+So, if I can suggest you something is this: create your social media profiles, BUT 1) use them to drive traffic to your website, 2) don't spend to much time on it.

-The positive side of social media is simply an easy way to engage with your audience and keep them in the loop about new products and projects such as exhibitions, fairs, work in progress.
-It's very nice to receive feedback from clients and even get photos sent to you of your art hanging in different locations.
+The upside of social media is that it offers a simple and effective way to engage with your audience and keep them updated on new products, projects, exhibitions, fairs, and works in progress.
+It’s incredibly rewarding to receive feedback from clients and see your art in different settings through photos they share and tags they create.

 4. Email account for your admin